nmascot/LiftTors/README.txt

-This package requires the branch "aurel-matmod-ZpXQ" of the Git version of PARI/GP, and the gcc compiler.
+This package computes Galois representations appearing in the Jacobian of a given curve C, given the char.poly. of the Frobenius at p for p a prime of good reduction of C. See my preprint "Hensel-lifting torsion points on Jacobians and Galois representations" (arXiv 1808.03939) for more information.

-It computes Galois representations appearing in the Jacobian of a given curve C, given the char.poly. of the Frobenius at p for p a prime of good reduction of C.
+It requires the branch "aurel-matmod-ZpXQ" of the Git version of PARI/GP, and the gcc compiler.

 At the moment, only the cases of hyperelliptic curves and of smooth plane curves are implemented.